Are you ready to lead your company into one of the most productive and positive periods it has ever experienced?

 Tone Up Your Recovery Leadership by Reading these Books

-Even though the recovery might still be a little in the future, now is the time to start thinking about the kind of leadership that it will take to lead your organization during the coming upswing.
+Now is the time to start thinking about the kind of leadership that it will take to continue to lead your organization during the coming upswing.
 Here are some books that offer important leadership lessons.

 The 21 Irrefutable Laws of Leadership by John Maxwell (Thomas Nelson Publications).
 This is one of the most successful books on leadership ever written.
 The “Laws” he writes about offer actionable advice on revitalizing a company’s structure and keeping it strong, even in difficult times.